cristianbuse/VBA-StringBuffer/README.md

 # VBA-StringBuffer

-A string buffer is like a String, but can be modified.
+A string buffer is like a String, but can be modified more easily using the built-in methods.
 StringBuffer is a VBA Class that allows faster String Append/Concatenation than regular VBA concatenation (by using the ```Mid``` statement) and also provides other useful methods like Insert, Delete, Replace.
 The naming and the structure of the methods mimic a Java-like String Buffer.

 ## Installation